 It is good to rotate your crops each year, replacing those varieties that are prone to infestation.

-Choose a planting area where squash bug resistant varieties were grown the year before (or where other crops grew which are not affected by this pest.)
+Choose a planting area where squash bug-resistant varieties were grown the year before (or where other crops grew that are not affected by this pest)

 Mulch can harbor bugs

 Squash bugs love to hide under the mulch and use it as a protective cover.
-If you do want to use it in your vegetable garden, don’t lay the mulch right up to the base of the plant. (a good idea with mulching any plants.)
+If you do want to use it in your vegetable garden, don’t lay the mulch right up to the base of the plant.
+(A good idea when adding organic leaf mulch to any plants.)

 If possible, search out plant varieties that are resistant to squash bugs.
-There are some squash types are seem to not be so easily infected by them.
+There are some squash types that seem not to be so easily infected by them.
 These varieties are good choices:

 - Butternut